How to write better queries for smart generated diagrams

 • Generate a diagram from text: Click on the Generate box on the first page of the template library to show a text box where you can enter your text query.
 Press Enter or click OK to submit it to the generator.

-Click on Generate in the template library in draw.io and describe your diagram to generate a smart template
+Click on Generate in the template library in draw.io and describe your diagram to craft a generated diagram

 Generate another version using the same description

-Edit your query - click the pencil in the top right - and resubmit it to generate a different version of your diagram.
-Click on the magnifying glass in the top right to see a larger preview of your diagram.
+Edit your query: Click the pencil in the top right - and resubmit it to generate a different version of your diagram.
+Click on the magnifying glass in the top right or hover over the diagram to see a larger preview of your diagram.

 Hove over the magnifying glass after you have generated a template in the template library in draw.io

-Read on for the tips to write better queries and generate better smart template diagrams.
+Read on for the tips to write better queries and generate better diagrams.

 Write the diagram type first